KZ0725/proxmox-pfsense-tailscale-guide/README.md

 > To access the configuration page:
 > 1. You must create a client Virtual Machine (e.g., Windows 10/11, Ubuntu Desktop) in Proxmox.
 > 2. Assign this client VM's network adapter to the **`vmbr1` (LAN)** bridge.
-> 3. Open a web browser (Google Chrome, Mozilla Firefox, etc.) inside this client VM and navigate to the LAN IP.
+> 3. Open a web browser inside this client VM and navigate to the LAN IP.

 1. Using your client VM on `vmbr1`, log into the pfSense WebGUI at `http://192.168.20.1`.
 (Default credentials: `admin` / `pfsense`).
 2. Follow the Initial Setup Wizard (DNS, Timezone, Admin Password).